IanMitchell/buddy_api/README.md

 Currently, most of the code is in, and some calls are functional.
 Before I release, I want to get some more tests running however.
 After I have a significant portion tested, I'll release a few betas and continue finalizing different modules.

 There is currently significant code reuse.
 I'm not sure if I'll be working on that before or after release, but it is something that will get accomplished quickly.

+Another time I'm going to look at is module nesting (for instance, instead of having `Game` and `Session` separate, have `Session` exist within `Game`).

 ----